sunanda2310/kubernetes-accelerator/README.md

 ### ECR Image Clean up Job
 3. Run `/build/bash/deploy-install-feature-reaper.sh` to apply this template  `cfn/install-feature-reaper.yml` or by importing into the AWS Cloudformation Console
 ## Connecting to EKS Cluster

+This part is not needed as we made a script to this working "account-init.sh"

-In order to use helm to manage charts or to interact with the EKS cluster to manage k8s workloads or troubleshoot, you'll need the following:
+/* In order to use helm to manage charts or to interact with the EKS cluster to manage k8s workloads or troubleshoot, you'll need the following:

 1. A working local AWS profile
    * This is done by running `aws configure` and setting up your AWS Secret and Access Keys